 |Renewal Fee Waiver||On annual spends of Rs.50,000|

-Your joining fee is partly set off by the welcome benefit.
-While that’s a disappointment, you should be okay with that after looking into the rewards that this card has to offer.
+Your joining fee is only partly offset by the welcome benefit.
+While that’s a disappointment, you will be okay with that after looking into the rewards that this card has to offer.

 |Spend Type||Rewards||Max Cap / month|